jakyzhang/foggie-stock-checker/README.md

 ## Foggie NFT Stock Checker

-This is a simple script to check the current stock of the Foggie NFTs on foggie.io.
+This is a simple application to check the current stock of the Foggie NFTs on foggie.io.

 It will check the stock Every 5 seconds  and send a email notification if the stock is available.